luyadev/luya/docs/guide/concept-extensions.md

 |type|description
 |----|----------
 |luya-extension|Is used when you have blocks, helpers, assets and other files but no module.
 |luya-module|Can contain the same as luya-extension but also modules.
-This packages are also listed on luya.io guide section.
+This packages are also listed on luya.io in the guide section.

-## Extra Section
+## Extra section

-The composer.json file can contain an extra section which can be read by the luya composer.
-We can do the following things
+The composer.json file can contain an extra section which can be read by the LUYA composer.
+E.g. we could do the following things:

 ```json
 "extra" : {